 And then there are parts of the film that are just downright laughable.
 Like the scene where the heroes manage to surround the creature out in the open air with a circle of flames about 30 feet in diameter and then Kerwin Matthews proclaims: Keep away from him, Steve.
 The firell burn up all the oxygen around him (as though an open-air fire exists in a vacuum and is not capable of pulling in oxygen from anywhere else around).
 The most tedious part of the film is where the characters become trapped in a series of caverns while pursing the octaman.
 These scenes become bogged down in tired cliches about the party running out of air and having to traverse a narrow defile in order to escape, which fail simply because Harry Essex does nothing to make it in any way look like the party happen to be in a series of caves.
 And then of course there is the biologically absurd notion of an octopus haunting fresh water rivers rather than salt-water oceans where they are usually found.

-Harry Essex goes to shoot in Mexico and casts genuine natives as his extras even so though, the film still manages to cast Latin Americans as the equivalent of American Indians, who all speak in pidgin English without using any articles.
+Harry Essex goes to shoot in Mexico and casts locals as his extras even so though, the film still manages to cast Latin Americans as the equivalent of American Indians, who all speak in pidgin English without using any articles.
 If Octaman werent so dull, it would really be laughably terrible.